sap-tutorials/Tutorials/tutorials/hana-cloud-ecn/hana-cloud-ecn.md

     var connOptions = {
         //default value is false.
 If a statement is not prepared before executed, it is not routed to the ECN.
 Setting this value to true ensures a prepare.
         //Further details at https://help.sap.com/docs/SAP_HANA_CLIENT/f1b440ded6144a54ada97ff95dac7adf/4fe9978ebac44f35b9369ef5a4a26f4c.html
+        //requires the presence of an ECN node.
+See above documentation
         routeDirectExecute: 'false',

         //Specify the connection parameters